IP - Indicators for Policy

 All Policy Briefs are available on our ‘Publications‘ page.

-For example, earlier initiatives in Benin have concentrated on:
+For example, earlier projects have concentrated on: